 We know the disruptions of the COVID-19 outbreak have been significant.
 We hope that knowing you will continue to have income for your campus job will be one less source of anxiety and help make a decision to return home, where possible, easier.

 When will students be allowed back on campus?

 Please monitor the Vassar College COVID-19 website for updates.

 What is the status of Vassar’s regional and club events?

-Due to concerns arising from this unprecedented health crisis, all Vassar regional gatherings scheduled for this spring are cancelled until further notice.
+Due to concerns arising from this unprecedented health crisis, all Vassar regional gatherings scheduled for this spring and summer are cancelled until further notice.
 This includes events organized primarily by the College, or those organized by volunteers.
 This applies to club events and class mini-reunions.
 Notices will be sent to individual registrants regarding each event currently on the calendar.
-Vassar in Nashville, originally scheduled for the first weekend in May, will be rescheduled for a future date.

 Will Reunion be held this June?